miyamok/reentrancy/README.md

 Currently (as of June 2024) solc doesn't offer a feature automatically to detect reentrancy vulnerability without explicit assertions in source code.

 We describe how the above mentioned Jar contract should be modeled in Horn clauses.
 The code below follows SMTLIB2 format which theorem provers such as Z3 accepts as input.
 The modeling of the contract follows existing research papers.

+##### aaa

+Based on the above observation, our static program analyzer should issue a warning on a potential vulnerability due to the reentrancy attack, when there is a function which makes a money transfer such as:

+1. Preconditions of the money transfer may be satisfied in a recursive call.
+2. After carrying out the repeated money transfer, the transaction may successfully complete.

 We use following custom sorts for address, uint, and mapping(address=>uint).
 ```